Nitrous oxide: Mechanism of action

-The pharmacological mechanism of action of inhaled N_{2}O is not fully known.
+The pharmacological mechanism of action of inhaled N2O is not fully known.
 However, it has been shown to directly modulate a broad range of ligand-gated ion channels, which likely plays a major role.
-It moderately blocks NMDAR and β_{2}-subunit-containing nACh channels, weakly inhibits AMPA, kainate, GABA_{C} and 5-HT_{3} receptors, and slightly potentiates GABA_{A} and glycine receptors.
-It also has been shown to activate two-pore-domain K^{+} channels.
-While N_{2}O affects several ion channels, its anaesthetic, hallucinogenic and euphoriant effects are likely caused mainly via inhibition of NMDA receptor-mediated currents.
-In addition to its effects on ion channels, N_{2}O may act similarly to nitric oxide (NO) in the central nervous system.
+It moderately blocks NMDAR and β_{2}-subunit-containing nACh channels, weakly inhibits AMPA, kainate, GABA_{A-ρ} and 5-HT_{3} receptors, and slightly potentiates GABA_{A} and glycine receptors.
+It also has been shown to activate two-pore-domain K+ channels.
+While N2O affects several ion channels, its anaesthetic, hallucinogenic and euphoriant effects are likely caused mainly via inhibition of NMDA receptor-mediated currents.
+In addition to its effects on ion channels, N2O may act similarly to nitric oxide (NO) in the central nervous system.
 Nitrous oxide is 30 to 40 times more soluble than nitrogen.

 The effects of inhaling sub-anaesthetic doses of nitrous oxide may vary unpredictably with settings and individual differences; however, Jay (2008) suggests that it reliably induces the following states and sensations: